 Symptoms of the common cold typically clear up within 7–14 days.
 In the meantime, the following over-the-counter (OTC) medications can help reduce the symptoms:

 Doctors may prescribe antiviral therapy for the flu.
-Antiviral therapy is more effective if people begin taking it within 48 hours of developing flu symptoms.
+Antiviral therapy is more effective if people begin taking it

 Lower respiratory tract infections are those that affect the lungs or airways.
 There are two main types: bronchitis and pneumonia.